 This necessitates that many of the big projects in addition to having large amounts of sequencing data pay attention to making analysis and data processing efficient.
 This can often lead to a framework for large-scale collaboration where much of the analysis and processing of the data is done in a unified fashion.
 This enables the entire dataset after the fact to be used as a coherent resource without needing reprocessing.
 If the sequence data generated by individual labs is not processed uniformly and sequence databases are not made easily accessible and searchable, then analysis of aggregated datasets will be challenging.
 It might seem superficially cheaper to pool the results of many smaller experiments but the reprocessing costs for all of these datasets may be considerably larger than redoing the sequencing experiment itself.
 In addition to posing technical issues for data storage, the increasing volume of sequences being generated presents a challenge to integrate newly-generated information with the existing knowledge base.
 Hence, while people thought that the advent of next generation sequencing would democratize sequencing and spur a movement away from the large centers and consortia, in fact the opposite has been the case.
-The need for uniformity and standardization in very large datasets has, in fact, encouraged very large consortia such as 1000 Genomes (43) and TCGA (44).
+The need for uniformity and standardization in very large datasets has, in fact, encouraged very large consortia such as 1000 Genomes (42) and TCGA (43).

-In the future, one might like to see a way of encouraging this uniformity and standardization without having an explicit consortium structure, letting many people aggregate small sequencing experiments and analyses together.
-Perhaps this could be done by open community standards in a similar manner to the way the Internet was built through pooling of many individual open source actors using community-based standards (45).
+In the future, one might like to see a way of encouraging uniformity and standardization without having an explicit consortium structure, letting many people aggregate small sequencing experiments and analyses together.
+Perhaps this could be done by open community standards in a similar manner to the way the Internet was built through pooling of many individual open source actors using community-based standards (44).
+It is imperative the development and implementation of new technologies including advances in biological data processing algorithms, secure cloud computing, and compression accompanies such a standardization initiative.
+A secure, scalable, and efficient biocomputing infrastructure is vital to the creation and maintenance of a biological research ecosystem capable of integrating vast amounts of heterogeneous biological data in order to better understand biological complexity.

 Figure Captions: